Edward Sabine: Leave of absence

 On 31 December 1827 he was promoted 1st captain.
 Between 1827 and 1829, the Duke of Wellington granted Sabine general leave of absence from the army on the understanding "that he was usefully employed in scientific pursuits".
 He acted as one of the secretaries of the Royal Society.
 In 1828 he was appointed a scientific adviser to the Admiralty, following the abolition of the Board of Longitude.
 But his leave from the army did not last very long.
 Political agitation in Ireland necessitated an increased military presence in the country and in 1830 Sabine was recalled to military duty.
 He remained in his native land for the next seven years, but he did not allow his new military duties to interrupt his scientific endeavours.
-He continued his pendulum investigations and in 1834 commenced a systematic magnetic survey of Ireland—the first of its kind in what was then the United Kingdom.
+He continued his pendulum investigations and in 1834 commenced a systematic magnetic survey of Ireland, the first of its kind in what was then the United Kingdom.
 It was extended to Scotland in 1836 and to England the following year.

-Scientific advisor to the Admiralty
+Scientific advisor to the admiralty

-On the abolition of the Board of Longitude in 1828, it was arranged that three scientific advisers to the Admiralty should be nominated from the council of the Royal Society.
+Upon the abolition of the Board of Longitude in 1828, it was arranged that three scientific advisers to the Admiralty should be nominated from the council of the Royal Society.
 Sabine, Michael Faraday and Thomas Young were chosen.
 Sabine's appointment was violently attacked by Charles Babbage in a pamphlet entitled Reflections on the Decline of Science in England and on Some of its Causes.
 Sabine, however, refused to be drawn into the controversy.